polkadot-fellows/xcm-format/README.md

 ### Format

-A `MultiAsset` value is represented by the SCALE-encoded pair of fields:
+A `Asset` value is represented by the SCALE-encoded pair of fields:

 - `id: AssetId`: The asset id.
 - `fun`: The fungibility of the asset, this is a tagged union with two possible variants:
   - `Fungible = 0 { amount: Compact<128> }`: In which case this is a fungible asset and the `amount` is expected to follow the `0` byte to identify this variant.
   - `NonFungible = 1 { instance: AssetInstance }`: In which case this is a non-fungible asset and the `instance` is expected to follow the `1` byte to identify this variant.

-If multiple ids need to be expressed in a value, then the `MultiAssets` type should be used.
-This is encoded exactly as a `Vec<MultiAsset>`, but with some additional requirements:
+If multiple ids need to be expressed in a value, then the `Assets` type should be used.
+This is encoded exactly as a `Vec<Asset>`, but with some additional requirements:

 - All fungible assets must be placed in the encoding before non-fungible assets.
 - Fungible assets must be ordered by id in Standard Ordering (see next).